 Angioplasty is a medical procedure that opens up a blocked or narrowed artery around the heart.
-It is a standard treatment for narrowed or blocked arteries in this area of the body.

 Doctors also refer to angioplasty as percutaneous coronary intervention, or PCI.